MakeSchool/institutional-plan/academics/academic_updates.md

 ## Delivery
-For Fall 2021, we will be offering the BACS program in two different formats: onsite in San Francisco, and online.
+For Fall 2021, we will be offering the BACS program in two different formats: On Campus in San Francisco, and Online.
 We are in the process of finalizing the details of online delivery, but are sharing what we know so far in the name of transparency.

 Industry norms have shifted significantly, and remote work is likely to figure prominently in post pandemic tech life.
 Meetings will often include both in-person and remote employees in the same meeting given that many tech employees have shifted to permanent remote work.
 Showing up to the office from 9-5, 5 days a week is less likely to be the daily norm, with the office used as a collaborative workspace and for social events.
 Make School program changes for next year are inspired by this industry shift.